Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 When NOT to Use Kamal + VPS

-Kamal + VPS Shines When:
+Kamal + VPS Fits When

 - You want predictable monthly costs ($5-50/month vs usage-based pricing)